Barriers to fitness: Overcoming common challenges

 9. I'm afraid I'll hurt myself if I exercise

-If you're nervous about injuring yourself, start off on the right foot and take it slowly.
+If you're nervous about injuring yourself, start off with simple activities such as walking and take it slowly.

 - Take it slowly.
 Start with a simple walking program.
 Warm up before you exercise, and cool down when you're finished.
 As you become more confident in your abilities, add new activities to your routine.